 There are common dividends and preferred dividends.
-The preferred dividends are on the basis of set rate.
+The preferred dividends are on the basis of a set rate.
 Common dividends are on the basis of the earnings.
-Remember that companies are not obliged to pay out the dividends.
+Remember that companies are not obliged to pay out dividends.
 But preferred dividends are regular even in the not-so-good condition of the company.

 Why Dividends are Beneficial?

 Dividends are popular among companies as well as shareholders for different reasons.
 As history shows, dividend-paying firms earn a good reputation and growth.
 Stable payment of dividends serves as an incentive to hold the stocks.
 Regular dividends also make the stocks attractive.
 This enables the companies to increase their prices.
 Investors stick to the stocks due to the regular dividends.
 They get a stable return on their capital with the lowest risk.
 If the company expands, the value of the stock goes up and gives good returns to the investors.
 Hence, dividends give a win-win situation to investors as well companies.

 You also read: What is Dividend in Share Market?

 Shareholders should keep in mind the following four important dividend dates.
 The company declares the dividend dates.

 - Date of Declaration of Dividend – The directors announce the dividend on the Declaration date.
 The amount or percentage of the dividend and payment date are also declared.
 The company is liable to pay after the declaration.

 - Date of Record – The date of record is the date to receive the declared dividend.
 You will receive the dividend if you are on the company’s books on or before this date.